Electromagnetic Inverse Scattering from a Single Transmitter: Revisiting eisp

+In this section, we revisit \ac{eisp} and uncover its fundamental challenge: the inherent ill-posedness stemming from information scarcity.

-We revisit \ac{eisp} from a \textit{physics-driven} perspective.
-In the forward process, the transmitters produce incident electromagnetic field $\Eincg$ to the scatterer, generating scattered electromagnetic field $\Esg$. \ac{eisp} is the inverse problem of the forward process.
-That is, for an unknown scatterer, we apply certain incident field $\Eincg$ to it, and measure the scattered field $\Esg$ as our input.
+\textbf{Preliminary.} In the forward process, the transmitters produce incident electromagnetic field $\Eincg$ to the scatterer, generating scattered electromagnetic field $\Esg$. \ac{eisp} is the inverse problem of the forward process.
+That is, for an unknown scatterer, we use transmitters to apply certain incident field $\Eincg$ to it, and measure the scattered field $\Esg$ as our input via receivers.
 Our goal is to reconstruct the relative permittivity $\Epsrg$ throughout the scatterer.
-For a detailed background introduction of the physical model of \ac{eisp}, please refer to our supplementary material (\cref{supp:sec:eisp}).
+For a detailed introduction of \ac{eisp}, please refer to our supplementary material (\cref{supp:sec:eisp}).
+Specifically, the incident field $\Eincg$ excites the induced current $\Jg$.

-We discretize the region of interest $\D$ into $M \times M$ subunits to express relative permittivity as an $M\times M$ matrix.
-Then we flatten it, making relative permittivity $\Epsrg$ a vector of length $M^2$.
-Correspondingly, incident field $\Eincg$ and induced current $\Jg$ are also discretized and turned into vectors.
-Rather than treating \ac{eisp} as a monolithic inverse problem, we reformulate the forward process of \ac{eisp} as a two-stage transmission–scattering process, as illustrated in \cref{fig:pipeline}.

-For the transmission stage, the incident field $\Eincg$ excites the induced current $\Jg$.
 Using the method of moments~\citep{peterson1998computational}, the total field $\Etotg$ for a given transmitter can be expressed as~\citep{colton2013integral}:

 where $\Etotg$ is a vector of length $M^2$, and $\Gd$ is a constant $M^2 \times M^2$ matrix representing the discrete free-space Green's function in $\D$.
 The induced current field $\Jg$ satisfies: